fredlund/sequenceTester/README.md

 The sequenceTester library provides additional functionality to tests written using the Junit 5 testing library.
-Tests are written normally, except that instead of issuing normal method calls, and test the ouctome of such calls with test assertions, here a user defines a set of call (classes) representing calls to create objects and call methods, instantiates them, and instructs the library to run a set of such call instances in parallel.
+Tests are written normally, except that instead of issuing normal method calls, and testing the ouctome of such calls with test assertions, here a user defines a set of call (classes) representing "commands" to create objects and call methods, instantiates them, and instructs the library to run a set of such call instances in parallel.
 The observable outcome is that some such calls may have terminated, others may be blocked waiting for some events.
 In tests we can